-SIDS and Kids was founded to try and establish and create awareness about safe sleeping practices for babies, based on numerous studies that have been conducted over the years.
-Here are the six simple guidelines they suggest to create a safe sleeping space for your baby.
+Red Nose was founded to create awareness about safe sleeping practices for babies, based on numerous studies that have been conducted over the years.
+Here are their six simple recommendations to create a safe sleeping space for your baby.

 1. Sleep baby on the back, not on the tummy or side.

-SIDS and Kids recommends that right from birth, babies should be put to sleep on their back, on a firm, flat surface (unless, of course, your baby has a medical condition that your doctor recommends another sleeping position for).
-It’s not known the exact reason tummy and side sleeping lead to more cases of SIDS, but one theory is that it can lead to throat obstructions, which can be a choking hazard if the baby regurgitates milk.
-There has been an 83% decline in Australia’s SIDS rate, which is mostly due to the fact that parents are now using the Safe Sleeping recommendation of placing babies to sleep on their back.
+Red Nose recommends that right from birth, babies should be put to sleep on their back, on a firm, flat surface (unless, of course, your baby has a medical condition that your doctor recommends another sleeping position for).
+It’s not known the exact reason why tummy and side sleeping leads to more cases of SIDS, but one theory is that they can lead to throat obstructions, which can be a choking hazard if the baby regurgitates milk.
+There has been an 83% decline in Australia’s SIDS rate, which is mostly because parents are now placing babies to sleep on their back.

 2. Sleep baby with head and face uncovered.

 When your baby is placed to sleep, check that:

 - The baby’s feet are positioned at the bottom of the cot, so they can’t slip down under the bedding.

 - All bedding is tucked in securely, with no doonas, loose bedding, pillows or soft toys in the cot.

 - Your baby is not wearing any head coverings including bonnets, beanies, hats or hooded clothing...